 Digium are constantly updating their offerings, improving the industry at large through certification and training courses, new integrations, and builds for their breed of IP phones.
 Developers, partners, and others from the community come in droves for their annual three day conference at Astricon to learn more about the communications tool kit.
 The company just concluded its fifth Asterisk World event at the ITExpo in Miami as well.
 Spencer is often on hand at these events, giving powerful keynote addresses to large technology audiences.
 Aside from providing insights for the community, Mark continues to be a driving force in the seemingly infinite strategic vision and direction of Digium.
 We had the opportunity to ask him a number of questions pertaining to where the company has been, and where it is going…

-Michael Roden: Digium phones are relatively new to the market.
-How are you setting yourselves apart from companies that have been in the VoIP hardware manufacturing game for much longer? (i.e. Polycom, Cisco)
+How is Digium setting itself apart from companies that have been in VoIP hardware for longer?

 Of course from the business side, it also helps us better monetize the Asterisk marketplace because not everyone needs an analog or digital interface card, but nearly everyone needs a phone.
 By properly differentiating our product line, it helps us diversify the revenue stream we use to support the company and the project itself.
 Asterisk has always been about pushing the limits of what we could do in terms of communication.